Crestwood Hills, Los Angeles

-Crestwood Hills began as a utopian experiment in the late 1940s by a few musicians, and eventually turned into a cooperative association that included 400 members.
+Crestwood Hills began as a utopian experiment in the late 1940s by a few intellectuals, and eventually turned into a cooperative association that included 400 members.
 The project was initially called the Mutual Housing Tract, before changing to Crestwood Hills.
-It was intended as a multi-ethnic project, but pressure on the landowner from existing Brentwood residents—this was still the era of racially (primarily African-Americans) and religiously (primarily Catholics; the development was nearly one-half Jewish) restrictive housing covenants—eventually led to some members of the original group to being dropped as a condition of finalizing the sale.
+It was intended as a multi-ethnic project, but pressure on the landowner from existing Brentwood residents—this was still the era of racially restrictive covenants (primarily against African-Americans; the development itself was nearly all White) and religiously restrictive covenants (primarily against Catholics; the development itself was nearly one-half Jewish)—eventually led to some members of the founding group being dropped as a condition of finalizing the sale.

 The 1961 Brentwood-Bel-Air fire led to the destruction of 49 homes.
 Brenda Rees of the Los Angeles Times said "decades of construction and reconstruction erased much of the original modern design."
-By 2000 Crestwood Hills was a wealthy neighborhood.
+By 2000, Crestwood Hills was a wealthy neighborhood.
+Today's sales are typically in the multi-million dollar range, whereas when initially purchased in 1949, a typical residence was priced at twenty thousand dollars ($20,000).

 Education

 Crestwood Hills is within the Los Angeles Unified School District.

 The community also maintains its own cooperative preschool, and parents who send their children there are required to volunteer two or three times a month.
 Dues paying members of the Crestwood Hills Homeowners Association receive priority admission to the school.